xan1242/NFSU-XtendedInput/README.md

 ## Button mappings

-You may remap the buttons in the configuration file (NFSU_XtendedInput.ini), however as of now there is 1 limitation: you may only assign 1 button to an event (and vice versa, 1 event to a button).
+You may remap the buttons in the configuration file (NFSU_XtendedInput.ini), however as of now there is 1 limitation: you may only assign 1 button to an event.
 Refer to the EventReference.txt file to see what's available.

 Default controller button mappings are: